 When biological parents die without a will and they have an estate, California’s intestate succession laws go into effect.
 Intestate succession laws are those that kick in when someone dies without a will.
 While the exact laws vary from state-to-state, generally speaking when someone dies without a will, under the state’s intestate succession laws, the decedent’s estate will go to their closest living relatives, such as their spouse and children.

 What if a child is adopted?
-Does the child have the same inheritance rights as a biological child?
+Do adopted children have the same inheritance rights as a biological child?
 As a matter of fact, yes.
-When a child is adopted, whether by a stepparent or someone else, the child automatically has inheritance rights, which are no different than a biological child.
-So, once a child is adopted, the child has identical inheritance rights as a biological child.
+When a child is adopted, whether by a stepparent or someone else, the child automatically gains the same inheritance rights as a biological child.

 - Adopted children inherit the same as biological children under intestate succession laws.

-- Like biological children, adult adopted children (age 18 or older), can be written out of a will or disinherited if the parent uses clear language in the will stating that.
+- Like biological children, adult adopted children (age 18 or older), can be written out of a will or disinherited if the parent uses clear language in the will.